missleung/STAT540-genomics-project/README.md

 Numata, S., Ye, T., Herman, M., & Lipska, B. K. (2014).
 DNA methylation changes in the postmortem dorsolateral prefrontal cortex of patients with schizophrenia.
 Frontiers in Genetics, 5(JUL), 1–7.

-Numata, S., Ye, T., Hyde, T. M., Guitart-Navarro, X., Tao, R., Wininger, M., … Lipska, B. K. (2012).
+Numata, S., Ye, T., Hyde, T. M., Guitart-Navarro, X., Tao, R., Wininger, M.,Lipska, B. K. (2012).
 DNA methylation signatures in development and aging of the human prefrontal cortex.
 American Journal of Human Genetics, 90(2), 260–272.

 Saxonov, S., Berg, P., & Brutlag, D. L. (2006).
 A genome-wide analysis of CpG dinucleotides in the human genome distinguishes two distinct classes of promoters.
 Proceedings of the National Academy of Sciences, 103(5), 1412–1417.